MatteoBarresi/YABS-commerce/README.md

 # YABS-commerce
 Mock e-commerce for a university project.

-PHP, Javascript, SQL
+## Dependencies
+You must import the .sql file in MariaDb (for this project, XAMPP has been used).